Seeking SUCCESS For You And Your Business

 Second, you will want to select the most suitable type of business entity suitable for your particular business.

 There are a number of business structures that you may choose for your startup business.
-Selection of the suitable business entity appropriate for your business (and your needs) will determine the amount of taxes you pay and exposure to risks of liability you face.
+Selection of the suitable business entity appropriate for your business (and your needs) will determine the amount of taxes you pay and the exposure to risks of liability you face.
 The type of structure you select may also impact the ease you have in obtaining bank loans or raising capital from potential investors.
-Among the most frequently used legal entities are sole proprietorships, general partnerships, limited partnerships, limited liability partnerships, limited liability companies, and corporations.
+Among the most frequently used legal entities are sole proprietorships, general partnerships, limited partnerships, limited liability partnerships, limited liability companies and corporations.